Entry Submission Questions

 Q7.
 Can I edit my entry and return to it later?

 Yes, you can continue to edit uploaded images and text until you are ready to complete and submit your entry.
 Once you have clicked 'submit entry' no further edits can be made, and you will receive an entry complete notification email.

 No. Group entries are not permitted for this competition.

 Q9.
 How are the winners selected?

 An initial online assessment will be made in collaboration between the judges and the RPS.
-Images will then be further judged and assessed in terms of intent and narrative, engagement and impact and technical execution to create a shortlist from which to select commended projects in each category.
-From these the overall category winners will be selected.
+Images will then be further judged and assessed in terms of intent and narrative, engagement and impact and technical execution to create a shortlist from which to select the commended projects in each category.
+From these the category winners will be selected.
 Whilst you can enter multiple categories with the same entry (paying the appropriate fee), that entry can only be the overall winner in one category.

 Q10.
 What type of image file can I upload?

 Files must be less than 10MB in size.
 All images must be submitted as JPEG files, in sRGB colour space.
 Any files submitted in any other format (including TIFF, PSD etc) will not be accepted by the system.